Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes: Real-World Evaluations

-\mypara{Performance of Attack-I} As described in Table~\ref{tab:concrete_experiment_llm}, regardless of whether $t=3$ or $t=4$, Attack-I maintains a perfect success rate of 100\%, which means we can stably construct $\mathscr{L}'$ which satisfies $|\mathscr{L}'|>0$.
+As described in Table~\ref{tab:concrete_experiment_llm}, Attack-I maintains a perfect success rate of 100\%, which means we can stably construct nonempty $\myset{L}'$.
 More precisely, we can recover an average of 8.8 rows of the secret keys.
 Meanwhile, the attainment of 100\% $\text{TPR}_0$ alongside 0\% $\text{FPR}_0$ confirms that Attack-I possesses a requisite precision to discriminate between PRC codewords and random vectors.
-However, the $\text{TPR}_1$ on the real-world output texts becomes $61\%$ when $t=3$ and $98\%$ when $t=4$.
+However, the $\text{TPR}_1$ on the real-world output texts becomes 61\% when $t=3$ and 98\% when $t=4$.
 This degradation is attributable to the additional noise introduced during the token sampling procedure in~\Cref{alg:TextInv}.
 Specifically, the error rate increases from $0.10$ for the original codeword to $0.20$ for the recovered codeword.